Puzzlepart/bestillingsportalen/Architecture.md

 # Solution Architecture

-The diagram below details the architecture of the Provision Assist solution and the components used at a high level.
+The diagram below details the architecture of the Bestillingsportalen solution and the components used at a high level.

 ``` mermaid
 graph TD